abachaa/Medication_QA_MedInfo2019/README.md

 If you use this dataset, please cite the following paper:
   Bridging the Gap between Consumers’ Medication Questions and Trusted Answers.
-Asma Ben Abacha, Yassine Mrabet, Mark Sharp, Travis  Goodwin, Sonya E. Shooshan and and Dina Demner-Fushman.
+Asma Ben Abacha, Yassine Mrabet, Mark Sharp, Travis  Goodwin, Sonya E. Shooshan and Dina Demner-Fushman.
 MEDINFO 2019.

 	@inproceedings{BenAbacha:MEDINFO19,
 		   author    = {Asma {Ben Abacha} and Yassine Mrabet and Mark Sharp and